SandroMateo/ping-pong/README.md

 * Clone this repository
 * Open index.html in your web browser
-* Heres is the link:  https://sandromateo.github.io/ping-pong/
+* Here's is the link:  https://sandromateo.github.io/ping-pong/

 ## Technologies Used